puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 To install a new agent plugin, you must write a Puppet module that does the following things:

 * On agent nodes: copy the plugin's `.rb` and `.ddl` files into the `mcollective/agent` subdirectory of MCollective's libdir.
 This directory's location varies between \*nix and Windows nodes.
-* On the console and puppet master nodes: if you will not be installing this plugin on _every_ agent node, copy the plugin's `.ddl` file into the `mcollective/agent` subdirectory of MCollective's libdir.
+* On the console and Puppet master nodes: if you will not be installing this plugin on _every_ agent node, copy the plugin's `.ddl` file into the `mcollective/agent` subdirectory of MCollective's libdir.
-* If there are any other associated plugins included (such as data or validator plugins), copy them into the proper libdir subdirectories on agent nodes, the console node, and the puppet master node.
+* If there are any other associated plugins included (such as data or validator plugins), copy them into the proper libdir subdirectories on agent nodes, the console node, and the Puppet master node.
 * If any of these files change, restart the `pe-mcollective` service, which is managed by the `pe_mcollective` module.

 To accomplish these, you will need to write some limited interaction with the `pe_mcollective` module, which is part of Puppet Enterprise's implementation.
 We have kept these interactions as minimal as possible; if any of them change in a future version of Puppet Enterprise, we will provide a warning in the upgrade notes for that version's documentation.